fcdoc/doc/en/flashduty/alter/custom_fields.md

 5. Click **Submit** to complete

 > [!TIP]
-> If a field has a default value set, the system will automatically write this value into the field when the incident is generated.
+> If a field has a default value set, the system will automatically write the field and assign the default value when the incident is generated.
 Note that the field only affects new incidents and has no impact on existing incidents.

 ### Update Fields